susmit31/obsidian/English-essays.md

 Yet within all this shimmer, something was missing.
 We couldn't pinpoint exactly what, but many elderlies readily recognised it.
 What was missing was the connection to mother nature.
 Much like an unruly child who enters into a rebellious adolescence, we shrugged off the calls to restrain ourselves.
 We pushed our economies further and further chasing the dreams of prosperity, extracting every bit as we could from nature with no compunction, until she started to show the signs of illness.

-And as she is our nurturer, we too suffer the consequences.
-Pollution kills more people each year than AIDS, TB, and Malaria, three of the deadliest infectious diseases in existence, do combined.
+And as she is our nurturer, we too suffer the consequences. *Pollution kills more people each year than AIDS, TB, and Malaria, three of the deadliest infectious diseases in existence, do combined*.
 Climate change, largely a product of air pollution, is disrupting weather patterns and delivering fatal blows to economies reducing over a tenth of the global GDP.

 We find ourselves at a historical crossroads where we have to make a conscious choice between developing wisely ensuring the best of nature, or choosing to run amok until the entirety of our much-vaunted economy faces imminent implosion.
 As such, it is of paramount importance to address pollution much, much louder than ever before, now more than ever.